chadgr/MLLab/01 Exercise 1 - Building a Machine Learning Model.md

    - FlightWeatherWithAirportCode.csv
    - AirportCodeLocationClean.csv

-**Note**  that we will only be uploading two of the three files in the zip files.
+- **Note:** that we will only be uploading two of the three files in the zip files.
 Once extracted the FlightDelaysWithAirportCodes.csv is **NOT** uploaded.
 We will show how to connect directly in another step**

 4. Click **+ NEW** at the bottom, point to **Dataset** , and select **From Local File**.